 Format.
 Strings are used to format data types.
-There are many other formatting patterns and adjustments you can make to these substitution markers.string.FormatDateTime FormatToString
+There are many other formatting patterns and adjustments we can make to these substitution markers.string.FormatDateTime FormatToString

 Parse, TryParse.
 These transform strings into other types.
 Many parsing routines are built-in.
-Usually it is a bad idea to create your own if one already exists.TryParseDateTime.ParseEnum.Parseint.Parseint.TryParseHex Format
+Usually it is a bad idea to create our own if one already exists.TryParseDateTime.ParseEnum.Parseint.Parseint.TryParseHex Format

 Lower, upper.
 Sometimes a string may be in ALL CAPS.
 With simple methods, we can transform the casing of strings.
 The ToLower method changes all uppercase letters to lowercase ones.ToUpperToLowerToLowerInvariantUppercase First LettersToTitleCaseTextInfoIsUpper, IsLower